FAQ: The Carbon Border Adjustment Mechanism (CBAM)

 What opportunities can CBAM bring to my organisation?

-For operators, having efficient CBAM monitoring and reporting capability can serve as a competitive advantage to set your organisation apart from competitors that don’t offer similar capability or do so at a higher cost.
-Installation operators also have the potential to increase the competitiveness of their goods if they can evidence emissions that are lower than their competitors through methods such as life cycle assessment.
+For operators, having efficient CBAM monitoring and reporting capabilities can be a competitive advantage, setting your organisation apart from competitors that don’t offer similar capabilities, or do so at a higher cost.
+Installation operators also have the potential to increase the competitiveness of their goods by demonstrating lower emissions than their competitors through methods such as life cycle assessment.
 Forward-looking organisations are already taking action in order to reap the benefits sooner.

-For importers, CBAM offers the opportunity to reconsider their supplier relations and reconfigure their supply chains to minimise carbon emissions and therefore costs.
-The financial pressure CBAM puts on organisations importing carbon intensive goods into the EU can be used as incentive to address your wider sustainability credentials and increase business and supply chain resilience.
+For importers, CBAM offers the opportunity to reconsider their supplier relationships and reconfigure their supply chains to minimise carbon emissions and, therefore, costs.
+The financial pressure CBAM puts on organisations importing carbon-intensive goods into the EU can be used as an incentive to address your wider sustainability credentials and increase business and supply chain resilience.
 With investors and consumers growing more eco-conscious as well as ever-increasing regulatory pressure, organisations must take action to remain competitive, attract investment and stay compliant.

 TOP ↑